mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 ## Quantum and Relativity Physics Temporalized Matter-Waves

-  1. Totality and Infinity: Reimann/ Einstein curvature of space time  gravity
+  1. Totality and Infinity: Reimann/ Einstein curvature of space-time  gravity
      * Levinas explains this distortion by using the metaphor of a “curvature of intersubjective space” 74 that deforms the synoptic viewpoint.
-He attributes this curvature to the fact that the Other appears in a “dimension of height”75, yet the terminology of curvature implies another dimensional warping.
+He attributes this curvature to the fact that the Other appears in a “dimension of height” 75, yet the terminology of curvature implies another dimensional warping.
 Emerging out of 19th century research into non-Cartesian geometries and non-Euclidean spaces, the concept of curvature became famous in the 20th when Einstein employed the work of Bernard Riemann to explain how gravity bends light.
      * Although the Face-to-Face
        does describe a relationship between adult males, it would wrong to consider this relationship as the goal of one’s ethical development.
 Although Levinas